7ojo/perl6-platform/README.md

     * [http://project-butterfly.local](http://project-snail.local)
     * [http://project-snail.local](http://project-snail.local)

+# Todo / Known issues

+* No feedback on e.g. build phase when it can take a long time on fetching things
+* On OSX there is no bridge between host and containers.
+This can help https://github.com/mal/docker-for-mac-host-bridge

 # Remarks

 * Use ```--domain=whateveryouwant``` option on commandline to have different TLD on DNS names so can group/differentiate your environments more easily